JorgeAlcaldeG/netflix/README.md

 At that time I used php for everything, in front and backend, leaving js only to give dynamism to the website.
 Now I could use js vanilla/react for the frontend and php only for DB managements like user's login, or resources management.
 ## What I learnt?
-  - Pratice in web deveopment
+  - Practice in web development.
-  - Uploading and file management
+  - Uploading and file management.
 ## Features
   - Search by name or / and genre.
   - Sections of the website that can be visited without the need to log in.